 Streamline stores the capture file in the location that you specified previously, and then prepares the capture for analysis.
 When complete, the capture appears in the Timeline view.

-- 4. IMPORTANT: Switch back to the terminal running the gator_me.py script and press any key to terminate it.
-The script kills all processes that it started and removes gatord from the target. - 5.
-Click Switch and manage templates and select the same counter configuration template that you chose to create the capture.
+4. Click Switch and manage templates and select the same counter configuration template that you chose to create the capture.